 For example, this standardized container concept would make it easier for a smallsat to switch launch rockets should its initial ride get delayed.

-The industry has already attempted some standardization with the cubesat idea, which universities have been using now for several decades, a standard-sized satellite structure that is four centimeters to a side.
-This launch unit concept would more closely tie the standardization to the launch vehicle, allowing for more launch flexibility.
+The industry has already attempted some standardization with the cubesat idea, which universities have been using now for several decades, a standard-sized satellite structure that is ten centimeters to a side.
+This launch unit concept would add the standardization to the launch vehicle, creating a standard slot within rockets that could easily take on new satellites.